ar-io/docs/docs/src/arweave.md

 <div class="caption">Diagram 4: AO - The Supercomputer and Smart Contract Protocol</div>

 With AO, developers can create processes that act as smart contracts with token-like properties which can then be  used to incorporate incentive structures into applications and infrastructure.
-The AR.IO Network leverages this technology for development of its network protocol and IO token.
+The AR.IO Network leverages this technology for development of its network protocol and ARIO token.

 ## The Permaweb